univention/ucsschool-id-connector/docs/source/admin.rst

 .. _UCR:

 UCR
-   The |UCR|.
-   It stores configuration variables and settings to run the system, and creates and changes actual linux configuration files as configured by these variables upon setting said variables.
+   The |UCR| (UCR) stores configuration variables and settings to run the system, and creates and changes actual linux configuration files as configured by these variables upon setting said variables.